data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 - Visualization Tools: Matplotlib, Seaborn, Plotly

 ## Challenges and considerations
 - Data Privacy: Ensure the collection and use of street-level images comply with privacy regulations and ethical standards.
-Destroy the data after the completion of the summer institute.
+Here is some text with <span style="background-color: yellow;">Destroy the data after the completion of the summer institute! </span>.

 ## Expected outcomes
 - Deprivation prediction method: A robust deep learning model capable of predicting material or social deprivation from street-level images.
 - Presentation (key components)
-  - Research question: List and explain the hypotheses regarding indicators of deprivation from street features
+  - Research question: List and explain the hypotheses regarding indicators of deprivation from street features.
   - Insightful analysis: The understanding of the visual indicators of deprivation and their correlations to deprivation or urban public health.
-  - Timing requirements: 15 mins (Presentation) + 5 mins (Q&A), 2 hours in total, 5 groups
+  - Timing requirements (2 hours in total): 15 mins (Presentation) + 5 mins (Q&A) per group.